 It let us do that by learning the underlying patterns in the data for us, only asking that we gave it the data in the correct format.

-I encourage you to play with the code here, and try making your own recommendation’s system with a different Dataset, or solving some other problem.
+I encourage you to play with the code here, and try making your own recommendation’s system with a different Dataset.
+You could also solve a completely different problem.
 If you do, please show me your results!
 I wanna see what you come up with.

 In the future, I’d like to do this same analysis using non-professional decks.
 That way, I could make a recommendations engine for casual players (like me).
 I think it would be cool if it worked with almost any card, and not just 642.